blueag8/Photography_Website/README.md

 ## Future Implementations
 Automated message bot facilities.
-Provide anxternal link to photos enlarged
+Provide an external link to photos enlarged.
+Ie the cloudinary link could open in a new tab.
+Or use a model to enlarge the photo for viewing.
 Better presentation of singular product/image page.
-Email copy or order form to customer
+Images need improving.
-Need to set up external email account
+Email copy or order form to customer.
+Perhaps use a modal to show Need to set up external email account
 Admin access
 Filters for categories